South Bay (Los Angeles County): Transportation

 The Harbor (I-110), San Diego (I-405), Gardena (SR 91), and Century (I-105) Freeways provide the region with its principal transportation links.

-The Los Angeles MTA's A Line (opened in 1990 as the Blue Line) is a light rail line running between Downtown Los Angeles and Downtown Long Beach.
-It was the first of the MTA's modern rail lines since the 1961 demise of the Pacific Electric Railway's Red Car system.
+The Los Angeles Metro's A Line (opened in 1990 as the Blue Line) is a light rail line running between Downtown Los Angeles and Downtown Long Beach.
+It was the first of Metro's modern rail lines since the 1961 demise of the Pacific Electric Railway's Red Car system.
 The C Line (opened in 1995 as the Green Line, together with the Glenn Anderson Freeway), a freeway-median light rail line, also serves the South Bay.
 It runs between Redondo Beach and Norwalk in the median of the Century Freeway (Interstate 105), providing indirect access to LAX via a shuttle bus and future automated people mover.
-The K Line opened from Expo/Crenshaw station to Westchester/Veterans station, and became fully operational to Redondo Beach station in 2025.
+The K Line opened from Expo/Crenshaw station to Westchester/Veterans station, and became fully operational to Redondo Beach station, via LAX, in 2025.

 Several ports and harbors in the South Bay provide access to Santa Catalina Island, a popular resort.
 In addition, LAX borders El Segundo to the north in the neighborhood of Westchester, Los Angeles.
 The area is also home to two public airports; Zamperini Field in Torrance and Hawthorne Municipal Airport in Hawthorne.